mvaliadis/Spindle_dynamics_toolbox/README.md

 ## Initial Clone

-To clone the Spindle_dynamics_toolbox.git repository to your own computer or remote work station, you can create an empty folder to contain the repository.
+To clone the Spindle_dynamics_toolbox.git repository to your own computer or remote work station, start by creating a directory for it.
+Then, run the cloning command from within that directory in your terminal.

  ##### create an empty folder:
 	mkdir Spindle_dynamics_toolbox

  ##### clone the repository to the folder you created:
-	git clone --recursive git@github.com:preraulab/Spindle_dynamics_toolbox.git Spindle_dynamics_toolbox
+	git clone git@github.com:preraulab/Spindle_dynamics_toolbox.git Spindle_dynamics_toolbox

- ##### set to master branch for all submodules:
-	git submodule foreach --recursive git checkout master

- ##### to update submodules:
-	git submodule update --remote
  ---

 ## Table of Contents